matbaj/bluechipstack/README.md

     move C:\downloads\bluechipstack\setuprc.example C:\downloads\bluechipstack\setuprc

 ### Start the Chef Server
 The Chef server is built and started by the Vagrant manager.
-The initial provisioning process should take 5-10 minutes on a fast connection.
-Start the Chef server by doing the following:
+The initial provisioning process should take 5-10 minutes on a fast connection and is started by typing:

     vagrant up

-Once the Chef server is provisioned, you can connect to it by doing the following:
+Once the Chef server is provisioned, you can ssh into it by typing:

     vagrant ssh

+Once logged into the server, become root and change into the *bluechipstack* directory:

+    sudo su
+    cd /root/bluechipstack

+Finally, run the install script to finish provisioning:

+    ./openstack_install.sh

-### Configure the Node's Logins
+### Configuring the Nodes
+Each of the nodes you'll be installing to needs to be running [Ubuntu Server 12.04](http://www.ubuntu.com/download/server) on it and be connected to your local network.  *Note: You can use virtual machines on your laptop or desktop to do a demo install, but the VMs need to be configured with bridged interfaces and share the same IP block as your local network.*